 - Your plans change from passing to failing, and the reverse.

 Many of the insights that mabl provides are based on learned models of your application.
 The quality of the models improve automatically as mabl executes more tests. mabl also asks for your feedback in the user interface for each insight type and uses that feedback to improve its model for your particular environment.

 - The mabl application is deployed on cloud infrastructure that maintains compliance with a wide variety of security and privacy standards, including SSAE16 / ISAE 3402 Type II, PCI/DSS, and many more.

-mabl supports multi-user Organizations.
-Invite other team members to share an Organization from the Settings > Invitations screen.
-Once the Invitation is accepted, the user will be joined to the Organization.
+Mabl supports multi-user organizations.
+Invite other team members to share an organization from the Settings > Invitations screen.
+Once the Invitation is accepted, the user will be joined to the organization.

-Yes, you can restrict the link crawler to only those pages that are under your root URL by adding a parameter to the "Visit all linked pages within my app" journey on the plan edit form.
+Yes, you can restrict the link crawler to only those pages that are under your root URL by adding a parameter to the "Visit all linked pages within my app" test on the plan edit form.
 The parameter is of type "mabl Parameter", parameter name is "Use strict URL prefix", parameter value is "True".